kevinoh45TuD/pp2_card_games/README.md

 ![Picture of info modal](/assets/doc-media/pp2-docs-info.png)

 The user may click either the 'X' or anywhere outside the modal to close it.

+The info feature is quite important to users who have never experienced the game of match before.
+This feature benefits the site owner as new users will not leave if they have no knowledge of the game.

 ### Scoreboard